Instrumentation SSATBarB voices and piano trio (violin, violoncello and piano)

 Poems by Michael Redhill

-Commissioned by the Gryphon Trio with support from Joyce Miller in honour of the Gryphon Trio’s 25th anniversary, the Canada Council for the Arts, and the Sounds of Science Commissioning Club
+Commissioned by the Gryphon Trio in partnership with Chamber Factory for Nordic Voices and the Gryphon Trio, with support from Joyce Miller in honour of the Gryphon Trio’s 25th anniversary, the Canada Council for the Arts, and the Sounds of Science Commissioning Club

 World Premiere February 1, 2019, Dominion-Chalmers Church, Ottawa, Ontario.
 Nordic Voices and the Gryphon Trio

 Every scar—whether physical, emotional, geological, environmental, or cultural—is the end of a three-stage journey.
 When the body is wounded, it responds with a series of biological processes.
-Yet, when the healing is complete, it is not returned to its original state.
-No matter the cause, the resulting scar represents a third state, a “new normal” which allows the body to continue while carrying with it the memory of the past wound.
+Yet when the healing is complete, it is not returned to its original state.
+No matter the cause, the resulting scar represents a third state, a “new normal” which allows the body to continue yet carries with it the memory of the past wound.

 We all carry scars, for in life we have all been wounded in some way.
 Scar Tissue evokes that process through words and music, celebrating the body and its capacity to heal.